ahmedshahjahan/Data-Science-Capstone-Project-Credit-Card-Churn-Prediction/README.md

 To predict the class or category we need to use the classification algorithm.
 The Classification algorithm’s function is to identify the category of new observations based on training data.
 In Classification, a program learns from the given dataset or observations and then classifies new observation into classes or groups.
 Such as, Yes or No, 0 or 1.
 In classification algorithm, a discrete output function(y) is mapped to input variable(x).

+**Evaluation Metrics for Model Evaluation**
+Accuracy

+Accuracy in classification problems is the number of correct predictions made by the model over all kinds of predictions made.

+Precision

+Precision in binary classification (Yes/No) refers to a model's ability to correctly interpret positive observations.
+In other words, how often does a positive value forecast turn out to be correct?
+We may manipulate this metric by only returning positive for the single observation in which we have the most confidence.

+Recall

+The recall is also known as sensitivity.
+In binary classification (Yes/No) recall is used to measure how “sensitive” the classifier is to detecting positive cases.
+To put it another way, how many real findings did we “catch” in our sample?
+We may manipulate this metric by classifying both results as positive.
+In our case recall is a measure that tells us what proportion of customer in the dataset that going to churn will diagnosed by the algorithm as possible churner.

+AUC-ROC curve

+ROC curve stands for Receiver Operating Characteristics Curve and AUC stands for Area Under the Curve.
+It is a graph that shows the performance of the classification model at different thresholds.
+To visualize the performance of the multi-class classification model, we use the AUC-ROC Curve.
+The ROC curve is plotted with TPR and FPR, where TPR (True Positive Rate) on Y-axis and FPR(False Positive Rate) on X-axis.

+F1 Score

+The F1 score can be thought of as a weighted average of precision and recall, with the best value being 1 and the worst being 0.
+Precision and recall also make an equal contribution to the F1 ranking.